-- 55. The representative of Moldova stated that, although at present, there were no tariff quotas, Moldova might consider their use in connection with the market access negotiations.
-Regulations with regard to the application of the customs tariff (Governmental Decision No. 689 of 8 November 1993 "On Customs Tariff", along with some modifications specified in Governmental Decision No. 640 of 26 August 1994) was provided for complete exemption from duties of imports from members of the CIS and from Romania, as result of the free trade agreements signed with these countries, and of imports from countries classified by the United Nations as least developed.
-He provided the following date for 1997 duty free imports through tariff exemption for inputs in goods that are ultimately exported, 4.4 per cent of total import; imported goods in the free trade zone under the customs supervision regime, 4 per cent of total import; imports from countries with whom Moldova has signed free trade agreements (CIS and Rumania), 61.5 per cent of total import; trade at zero duty rate (except CIS and Romania), 8.6 per cent of total import; imports under technical assistance projects and humanitarian aid exempted from customs taxes, 2 per cent of total import. - 56.
+- 57. The representative of Moldova stated that in Moldova, at present, there were no tariff quotas.
+The Regulations with regard to the application of the customs tariff (Governmental Decision No. 689 of 8 November 1993 "On Customs Tariff") provided for complete exemption from duties for imports from members of the CIS and from Romania, as result of the free trade agreements signed with these countries, and for imports from countries classified by the United Nations as least developed. - 58.
 In response to questions concerning tariff exemptions, the representative of Moldova stated that tariff exemptions did not depend on the type of product but on its use.
 He provided a list of imports, which benefited from tariff exemptions.
 They included charitable donations from organizations and individuals to recognized charity institutions, goods imported under "cooperation contracts", the GSP system, agreements of technical cooperation etc. The import duty exemptions applied to raw material imports from all countries if the final product was subsequently exported.
-Tariff exemptions other than those provided for in the context of a customs union or a free trade agreement were applied on a m.f.n. basis, except for the exemption for goods originating from the least-developed countries in accordance with the "Enabling Clause" decision of the GATT 1947 Contracting Parties.
+Tariff exemptions other than those provided for in the context of a customs union or a free trade agreement were applied on a M.F.N. basis, except for the exemption for goods originating from the least-developed countries in accordance with the "Enabling Clause" decision of the GATT 1947 Contracting Parties.
 Moldova was prepared to undertake that exemptions would only be granted to third countries in accordance with the provisions of the WTO.